 The founder of SOS Children's Villages, Hermann Gmeiner, was Austrian.
 As a result of the misery of children without parental care in post-war Austria, Hermann Gmeiner founded our organisation in Imst, Tyrol.
 In the following decades, the organisation grew both within Austria and abroad.
-At present SOS Children's Villages is supporting children, young people and families in 13 locations throughout Austria.
+At present SOS Children's Villages is supporting children, young people and families throughout Austria.

 Some facts about Austria